Manny27nyc/Arm-AIoT-2019/voice_to_actions.md

     }
 };

-module.exports = methods;// Export methods in order to make them avaialble to other files
+module.exports = methods;// Export methods in order to make them available to other files

 ```
 </details>